Cardio: Which Style Is Right For Me?

 Low-intensity (steady state) cardio

-It might seem like you’re doing less, but low-intensity – or ‘steady state’ – cardio is really good for you.
-It builds your aerobic capacity, which improves your heart health and helps your body burn calories.
+It might seem like you’re doing less, but low-intensity – or ‘steady state’ – cardio is really good for building your aerobic capacity and improving your heart health.

 Low-intensity cardio is consistent and steady.
 Usually performed at 50 to 70 percent of your maximum heart rate, it’s the perfect warm up or cool down.
-Low- intensity cardio is ideal if you’re new to exercise or getting back into it after an extended break because there’s less risk of injury and it’s kinder on joints and knees.
+Low-intensity cardio is an ideal option if you’re new to exercise or getting back into it after an extended break because there’s less risk of injury and it’s kinder on joints and knees.
 It’s also a great recovery workout on the days between resistance training sessions.

 Some of the best cardio workouts don’t hold back, and high-intensity cardio is one of the most popular examples.
-It’s a fast, explosive and very effective way to work out because you can burn more calories in a short amount of time.
-Popular high- intensity moves include skipping, burpees, plyometric squats – where you jump up from a squat position and extend your legs – and high knees, where you bring alternating knees to your chest.
+It’s a fast, explosive and very effective way to work out because it challenges your whole body in a short amount of time.
+Popular high-intensity moves include skipping, burpees, plyometric squats – where you jump up from a squat position and extend your legs – and high knees, where you bring alternating knees to your chest.
 A fast run, an intense dance class or a frenetic cycle also fit the bill for high-intensity cardio.

 Prefer to exercise as soon as you wake up or like working out on an empty stomach?
-Fasted cardio –doing cardio exercises when your body is in a fasted state, typically four to six hours after eating – helps to burn energy stored in your body instead of energy from food you’ve just eaten.
 Lower-intensity workouts like cycling, walking or jogging that keep your heart rate at around 50 to 80 percent are ideal for fasted cardio.

 If you’re prone to bouts of hanger, fasted cardio may not be ideal as it can mean you have less focus and energy than usual.